November 2, 2023

 be returned without an accompanying SASE with sufficient

-We don't make decisions about stories until after each
+We don't make decisions about submissions until after

-issue closes.
-We typically send notices out within two
+each issue closes.
+We typically send notices to everyone

-to three weeks after the issue's deadline to everyone
+who submitted within three to four weeks after the issue's

-who submitted a story.
-You can also check the home page
+deadline.
+You can also check the website's home page